Videos

 2019

 What happens when a machine learning algorithm for image creation is trained to “see” only on images of the work created by women artists?
-[Grace:AI] employs a Deep Convolutional General Adversarial Network and is trained to “see” from a dataset I continue to create that contains tens of thousands of paintings and drawings by women artists from around the world; in effect, an incomplete, yet vast, history of global women’s art.
-The artists I have found as her ‘teachers’ are outspoken, strong individuals from countries ranging from Korea to Greece to Argentina to Nigeria who worked or work in the male-dominated art world.
-These unseen artists — there is no global resource for women’s art, and most museum collections have woefully unequal gender representation–then come to animate new images.
+[Grace:AI] employs a Deep Convolutional General Adversarial Network and is trained to “see” from a dataset of tens of thousands of paintings and drawings by women artists from countries ranging from Korea to Greece to Argentina to Nigeria who worked or work in the male-dominated art world.
+These are unseen artists — there is no complete global resource for women’s art, and most museum collections have woefully unequal gender representation.
+Thus the training aims to create a woman focused, even feminist, approach.

-No matter the field, be it economic, political, or artistic, Artificial Intelligence (AI) and its intersection with the world is overwhelmingly dominated by males.
-Indeed, in a variety of emerging technology realms — purely technical applications and artistic ones — it is women and people of color who are left out of the conversation in the making, the structuring, the producing of the code, and of the creations that AI can engender.
+Artificial Intelligence (AI) and its intersection with the world is overwhelmingly dominated by males.
+Indeed, women and people of color are left out of the conversation in the making, the structuring, the producing of the code, and of the creations that AI can engender.
 Bias, whether it emerges through tags, who is inputting data, collections of data, or code itself, runs rampant in technical tools.

 [Grace:AI] – Origin Story (Frankenstein) had its American premiere in “A Question of Intelligence: AI and the Future of Humanity” at Parsons, NYC curated by Christiane Paul in 2020.